lewrerh/Project5/README.md

 The extra credit was completed to show a search feature by name and the background of the body & cards have added background color.
 The modal window also show the previous and next features switching back and forth when clicked for extra credit points as well.

+File is complete and ready for review of an EXCEEDS grade.